menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

    6. When you are finished, click :guilabel:`Next`.
    7. Enter :guilabel:`Service name` and the Nominum Command Channel used to connect to ANS in the :guilabel:`Channel` box.
 If you have some custom properties defined for DNS servers in your Micetro setup, you can fill in values for them as well in this panel.
    8. Click :guilabel:`Add`.
-Micetro should now have a secure connection to the Men&Mice AuthServe Agent and you should be able to manage your AuthServe DNS server.
+Micetro should now have a secure connection to the Micetro AuthServe Agent and you should be able to manage your AuthServe DNS server.

 Updating the Agent
 """""""""""""""""""